-More recently Sumit has had more inspiration from being able to interact with pancreatic cancer survivors.
+Sumit is inspired in his work by meeting pancreatic cancer survivors.
 “Talking with them has provided me with immense motivation to fight against this devastating clinical problem,” he says.

-For people diagnosed with the disease he has a simple message – “keep hope alive, because new, ‘clinically relevant’ research options are in the pipeline".
+To people diagnosed with this disease, Sumit says, “Keep hope alive, because new, clinically-relevant research options are in the pipeline.”

 “It’s getting very hard to get an early-career grant,” he says.
 “As the scientific assessment is done by the National Health and Medical Research Council, it’s difficult to make reviewers understand that this is an early-career grant and should be assessed relative to opportunity.”